yashp20/ai201-project1-unofficial-guide-starter/README.md

 I used ChatGPT to help implement the ingestion and chunking pipeline.
 I gave it my `planning.md` chunking strategy, document folder name, and requirement to print five sample chunks.
 It produced an initial `ingest.py` script.
 I reviewed the output and noticed some chunks started in the middle of words, so I changed the implementation to use cleaner paragraph and sentence-style boundaries.

-I used ChatGPT to help implement the embedding and retrieval pipeline.
-I gave it my retrieval approach using `all-MiniLM-L6-v2`, ChromaDB, top-k of 5, and source metadata requirements.
-It produced `retrieval.py`.
-I then tested it with my evaluation questions and found that some broad queries retrieved the wrong course document, so I identified this as a retrieval limitation.

 I used ChatGPT to help implement the generation and Gradio interface.
 I gave it my grounding requirement: answer only from retrieved context, cite source filenames, and refuse when the documents do not contain enough information.
 It produced `query.py` and `app.py`.
 I checked that source attribution was appended programmatically through retrieved metadata instead of relying only on the LLM.